AtlantaEmrys2002/Durhack2024/README.md

 ## Theme of Exploration

 This project has allowed me to learn tensorflow and extend my knowledge of deep learning.
-It has also introduced me to streamlit, one of my new favourite technologies! :-)
+It has also introduced me to streamlit (I had never heard of it till I got the MLH email earlier this week), one of my new favourite technologies! :-)

 ## Running this yourself